TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 ~~~~~~~~~~~~~~~

 In some tests I wanted to mock out a call to :meth:`datetime.date.today`
-to return a known date, but I didn't want to prevent the code under test from
+to return a known date, but I didn't want to prevent the code under test kutoka
 creating new date objects.
 Unfortunately :class:`datetime.date` is written in C, and
 so I couldn't just monkey-patch out the static :meth:`date.today` method.

 I found a simple way of doing this that involved effectively wrapping the date
-class with a mock, but passing through calls to the constructor to the real
+kundi with a mock, but passing through calls to the constructor to the real
-class (and returning real instances).
+kundi (and returning real instances).

 The :func:`patch decorator <patch>` is used here to
-mock out the ``date`` class in the module under test.
+mock out the ``date`` kundi in the module under test.
 The :attr:`side_effect`
-attribute on the mock date class is then set to a lambda function that returns
+attribute on the mock date kundi is then set to a lambda function that returns
 a real date.
-When the mock date class is called a real date will be
+When the mock date kundi is called a real date will be
 constructed and returned by ``side_effect``. ::

-    >>> from datetime import date
+    >>> kutoka datetime agiza date
     >>> with patch('mymodule.date') as mock_date:
     ...     mock_date.today.return_value = date(2010, 10, 8)
     ...     mock_date.side_effect = lambda *args, **kw: date(*args, **kw)